 6.5.2.3.4 Greenhouse Gas Price Indices

-The CAISO will publish relevant natural gas price indices and greenhouse gas price indices when available.
+The CAISO will publish daily greenhouse gas price indices when available.

 * * * * *

-6.5.3.1.3 Between 5:00 a.m. and 10:00 a.m., the CAISO will provide feedback to Scheduling Coordinators about their validated ETC and TOR quantities, and calculated Default Energy Bids curves and in addition, the RMR Proxy Bids for Energy and the Minimum Load Bid and Start-Up Cost Bid curves for Legacy RMR Units.
+6.5.3.1.3 Between 5:00 a.m. and 10:00 a.m., the CAISO will provide feedback to Scheduling Coordinators about their validated ETC and TOR quantities, and calculated Default Energy Bids curves and in addition, the RMR Proxy Bids for Energy and the Minimum Load Bid and Start-Up Bid curves for Legacy RMR Units.

 * * * * *